 ĐẮK LẮK — The World Wide Fund for Nature (WWF) Việt Nam, in co-operation with Đắk Lắk Elephant Conservation Centre, plans to launch a GPS supervision project on wild elephant herds found in the province.

-Representatives of WWF-Việt Nam made the announcement at a workshop held in the Central Highlands province last week, focusing on the possibility of GPS applications in tracking wild elephants, building a database and reducing conflicts between humans and elephants.
+Representatives of WWF-Việt Nam made the announcement at a recent workshop held in the Central Highlands province, focusing on the possibility of GPS applications in tracking wild elephants, building a database and reducing conflicts between humans and elephants.

 According to experts from WWF-Việt Nam, Đắk Lắk hosts the largest habitat of the endangered Asian elephant.